sbahaddi/Data_EngeneeringTuts/README.md

 The combination of extracting, loading, and transforming data is accomplished by the creation of a data pipeline.
 The data comes into the pipeline raw, or dirty in the sense that there may be missing data or typos in the data, which is then cleaned as it flows through the pipe.
 After that, it comes out the other side into a data warehouse, where it can be queried.
 The following diagram shows the pipeline required to accomplish the task:

 <img src="img/1.1.png">

+### Data engineering tools
+To build data pipelines, data engineers need to choose the right tools for the job.
+Data engineering is part of the overall big data ecosystem and has to account for the three Vs of big data:

+    • Volume: The volume of data has grown substantially.
+Moving a thousand records from a database requires different tools and techniques than moving millions of rows or handling millions of transactions a minute.
+    • Variety: Data engineers need tools that handle a variety of data formats in different locations (databases, APIs, files).
+    • Velocity: The velocity of data is always increasing.
+Tracking the activity of millions of users on a social network or the purchases of users all over the world requires data engineers to operate often in near real time.